-All records and chest x-ray reports should be kept for as long as the client is a resident of the facility or as long as the individual is an employee of the facility.
-Screening results for all persons and all employees in care should be available to be reviewed by Licensing staff.
+• All records and chest x-ray reports should be kept for as long as the person is in care of the facility or if the individual is an employee of the facility.
+Screening results for all persons in care and all employees should be available to be reviewed by Licensing staff.

-9. Records for Residents Are Missing:
+9. Missing Records for Person in Care:

-It may be that residents were screened and/or tested at one time, but that the records no longer exist at some facilities.
-If the records are "missing or lost", the facility should discuss with the physician for the person in care to obtain screening records, or should arrange to have affected residents screened for TB using the TB Symptom & Risk Factor Screening Tool.
+• It may be that person in care were screened and/or tested at one time, but that the records no longer exist at some facilities.
+If the records are "missing or lost", the facility should discuss with the health professional most responsible for the person in care to obtain screening records or have affected person in care screened for TB using the TB Symptom & Risk Factor Screening Tool.
 If a facility has no record of either TB screening or testing for a person in care, they are in non-compliance with the RCR.

 Note: Records may be available through the physician/health unit/TB clinic depending on how long ago the screening occurred, but it is possible that to be in compliance with the legislation, the facility might have to arrange for screening for a person in care.
 Please consult with your Licensing Officer.